• Skip to primary navigation

 Charitable Gifts

-Besides gifts and toys for our own kids, one of the best ways to model kindness is, of course, through showing kindness to others.
+Besides gifts and toys for our kids, one of the best ways to model kindness is, of course, through showing kindness to others.
 These charitable gift ideas are ways that kids can get involved in helping and serving others.

 “Sponsor” a family or child: many organizations have the option to sponsor the needs of a family or child.
 You and your family can shop for the gifts together and pick out the items they need or want.
 These organizations can be local or international organizations that work all over the world.